albarron/academic-kickstart/content/publication/10-1007-978-3-030-72240-1-75/index.md

   on COVID-19).
 Task 2 asks to determine whether a claim in a tweet can be verified using a set of previously fact-checked claims.
 Task 3 asks to predict the veracity of a target news article and its topical domain.
-The evaluation is carried out using mean average precision or precision at rank k for the ranking tasks, and F$$_1$$1for the classification tasks.
+The evaluation is carried out using mean average precision or precision at rank k for the ranking tasks, and F1 for the classification tasks.
 publication: '*Advances in  Information Retrieval*'
 ---